 Mastro’s nomination appeared doomed from the start, as many council members came out against him before Adams even formally nominated him in late July.
 They cited the seasoned litigator’s time working for former Republican Mayor Rudy Giuliani and on behalf of conservative clients like ex-New Jersey Gov. Chris Christie — also a Republican — and the oil giant Chevron.

-In a statement, Adams blamed Mastro’s decision to withdraw from the race for a political job he has long coveted.
+In a statement, Adams blamed Mastro’s decision to withdraw from the race for a job he has long coveted on politics.

 “It’s unfortunate that politics has seeped into this process and, as a result, will deprive New Yorkers of one of the most qualified candidates for this office our city has ever seen,” the mayor said.
 “I want to thank Randy for his willingness to serve the city he loves and his time and effort over the last few months meeting with members of the City Council to discuss his transformative vision for our esteemed Law Department.”